When could the IRS start sending your second stimulus check? What we know now

 If the stars align, both chambers of Congress could pass the $900 billion stimulus package on Monday, teeing up a second stimulus check of up to $600 per person.
 Just how quickly could the IRS and US Treasury mobilize the first of these payments, and when would your personal second stimulus check arrive?

-Nothing about stimulus checks is straightforward, from who would qualify for the next direct payment to how much money each household could see in a second stimulus check.
+Nothing about stimulus checks is as straightforward as you might think, from who would qualify for the next direct payment to how much money each household could see in a second stimulus check.
 The same applies to the IRS' schedule as well.

 Treasury Secretary Steven Mnuchin reiterated a promise he made in August, that he could begin sending the second direct payment next week, assuming the new stimulus bill becomes law in the next day or two.

-So when exactly will that be?
+So when exactly would that be?
 We plot out potential dates in the chart below.

 Note that there may be some complications that could prevent your check from arriving sooner.
-And if you don't have direct deposit, or if there's an issue with your situation, you could get your second stimulus check in a later wave, similar to the first direct payments.
+And if you don't have direct deposit, or if there's an issue with your situation, you could get your second stimulus check in a later wave, similar to how the first payments worked.

 While you're here, there are steps you can take to potentially get your second stimulus check faster.
 And if you're curious, here's how a third stimulus check could happen in the new year.
 We recently updated this story with the latest information.